Jean-Marc Bosman: International career

-Career and trial
+Trial

-Prior to the landmark trial for which he became known, Bosman played for Belgian first division club Standard Liège and RFC Liège, and also won 20 caps for Belgium at youth level, even captaining the under-21 side for a time.
-He joined the former club in 1983, before moving to RFC Liège in 1988.
-When his contract with the latter club had expired two years later, he attempted to join French club Dunkerque in 1990, at the age of 25; however, Liège valued him at a fee of approximately £500,000, and insisted that the French club pay in full up front.
-When they refused, Liège refused to agree to the transfer, and cut Bosman's wages by 75% to £500 per month.
-This led Bosman to challenge the system legally and bring his case to court; he sued Liège, the Belgian FA, and UEFA, arguing that the rules set out by UEFA, which prevented him from leaving his club even though his contract had expired, amounted to a breach of his rights established in the 1957 Treaty of Rome, which allowed freedom of movement within the European Community, now the European Union.
-As a result, his club suspended him.
-While the trial was ongoing Bosman played briefly in the French lower leagues for second division club Saint-Quentin, and on the Indian Ocean island of Réunion.
+When his contract with RFC Liège had expired, he attempted to join French club Dunkerque in 1990, at the age of 25; however, RFC Liège valued him at a fee of approximately £500,000, and insisted that the French club pay in full up front.
+When they refused, Liège refused to agree to the transfer, and cut Bosman's wages by 75% to £500 per month This led Bosman to challenge the system legally and bring his case to court; he sued RFC Liège, the Belgian FA, and UEFA, arguing that the rules set out by UEFA, which prevented him from leaving his club even though his contract had expired, amounted to a breach of his rights established in the 1957 Treaty of Rome, which allowed freedom of movement within the European Community, now the European Union; as a result, his club suspended him.

 On 15 December 1995, the European Court of Justice ruled that players should be free to move when their contracts had expired, and that EU clubs could hire any number of European Union players.